Set up a group publisher

 These steps create a new group publisher account.
 The Google Group you selected is linked to this new publisher account, and the group email is the new group publisher account's email.

-Your developer console will show the new group publisher account and the linked Google Group.
-You can add or remove developers.
-In order for a group member to publish updates, that member must register as a CWS developer and pay the one-time registration fee.
+For a group member to publish updates, that member must register as a Chrome Web Store developer and pay the one-time registration fee.

 Be careful with the membership of your group publisher groups.
 Any Chrome Web Store developer who is a member of the linked group can act on behalf of the new publisher account.
 For example, they can edit items, publish items, and edit the publisher's display name.

-To maintain security over your items, we recommend that you manage your group in carefully:
+To maintain security over your items, we recommend that you manage your group carefully.

 - Create a Google Group for exclusive use as the group publisher; don't use an existing group that you also use for other purposes.